Bioclima00/page.github.io/content/authors/Jiahaofang/_index.md

 ---
 # Display name
-title: Xiao Zhang
+title: Jiahao Fang

 # Full name (for SEO)
-first_name: Xiao
+first_name: Jiahao
-last_name: Zhang
+last_name: Fang

 # Username (this should match the folder name)
 authors:
-  - Xiao Zhang
+  - Jiahao Fang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoc in Environmental Science & Hydrology at i-Ecoclimatology Lab, Tsinghua University
+role: Master's student in Resource and Environment at i-Ecoclimatology Lab

 # Organizations/Affiliations
 organizations: